 The stacking kit is the correct one for my models of washer/dryer as confirmed by their website (and Samsung customer service.)
 I bought the washer/dryer from a local stockist and the stacking kit from Samsung directly via their website (was going to be faster than waiting for the local supplier to order it in)

 The enclosed 4 page instruction leaflet has a 14 line safety blurb repeated in 33 languages that uses up 2 and a half pages.
 The remainder is pictures only.
 I don’t mind this as long as the pictures are helpful which they are – but they are incomplete for all the variations.

-The kit comes with 3 sets of brackets for mounting the stacking spacer/drawer onto the washer. (washer at the bottom always. )
+The kit comes with 3 different sets of brackets for mounting the stacking spacer/drawer onto the washer.
+(Washer at the bottom always. )

 Brackets are for kit SKK-DF, SKK-DH and SKK-UR.
 No mention at all of SKK-UU.

 The washer models (WW12T*****) listed under SKK-UR match my washer so I used those brackets.
 They look correct and position the spacer/drawer in the correct position.

 What they don’t tell you (but I saw this on other youtube videos for other Samsung stacking kits) is that you need to use the existing bolt that is currently in the machine at back, at the the top left and top right corners: remove the bolt, place bracket, replace screw.

 First problem: the bracket steel for the SKK-UR brackets is much thicker than the other two and and the slot/hole for the screw is just too small such that you can’t get the screw through without damaging the screw thread.
 Solution: I filed the slot a fraction of a millimetre bigger.
 Screws in easy then.